Crossroadsman/ServerAdmin/nginx.md

                                     [gunicorn] <-(socket)-> [django dynamic app]
 ```

+In this example, Nginx is operating primarily as a web server.
+It can serve
-nginx can serve static content (media/css/etc) directly but can't control django apps, so needs an intermediary app server (typically
+static content (media/css/etc) directly but can't control django apps, so needs
-gunicorn).
+an intermediary app server (typically gunicorn for Django apps).

-For a system where we just redirect traffic from some inbound port to another port, e.g., taking HTTPS traffic on port 443 and
+For a system where we just redirect traffic from some inbound port to another
+port (reverse proxy), e.g., taking HTTPS traffic on port 443 and redirecting to
-redirecting to 8080 for a Jenkins CI server, the components might look like this:
+8080 for a Jenkins CI server, the components might look like this:
 ```

 [ The Internet ] <<=== TLS ===>> 443:[nginx] <------> 8080:[Jenkins]